Improve your App Store Rating

 true

-Step 4: Add app specific logic to your conditional targeting
+Optional Step 2: Refine app-specific logic in your conditional targeting

 Some examples: